frenata/xaqt/README.md

 ### Building the Docker ###

  1. Install docker as appropriate for your platform.
- 2. Run `docker build -t virtual_machine .` in project root.
+ 2. Run `docker pull frenata/xaqt-sandbox` in project root.

 ### Building the Server ###

  1. Install the Go toolchain as appropriate for your platform.
- 2. Run `go get github.com/frenata/compilebox/...`
+ 2. Run `go get github.com/frenata/xaqt/...`

 ### Running the Server ###

- 1. Set the desired port for compilebox via the environment variable `COMPILEBOX_PORT`.
+ 1. Set the desired port for xaqt via the environment variable `COMPILEBOX_PORT`.
- 2. From project root, run `compilebox`.
+ 2. From project root, run `xaqt`.

 ## Usage Instructions ##

-Interacting with `compilebox` is currently limited to a simple REST api.
+Included with the xaqt library is a simple REST api server.
 Two endpoints are exposed by the running server:

  * GET `/languages/` : This will return a JSON list with the available target languages.
- * POST `/eval/` : This evaluates code, encoded in a JSON body of the following form:
+ * POST `/evaluate/` : This evaluates code, encoded in a JSON body of the following form:

 ```
 {